bbernstein/homebridge-snowsense/README.md

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-snowswitch` [NOT YET]
+2. Install this plugin using: `npm install -g homebridge-snowswitch`
 3. Gather a free developer key for Weather Underground [here](http://www.wunderground.com/weather/api/).
 4. Update your configuration file.
 See the samples below.